biniamsea2/Async-Inn/AyncINN/AyncINN/Readme.md

 4) Amenities page that will allow the Admin to add to their list of existing amenities.
 5) A page where they can link the Amenities to the rooms that currently exist.
 6) A page where they can add existing rooms to hotels.
 ###### Following the design, Create a controller for each of the pages listed above.
-You should ìAdd ª Controllerî on the controllers folder and scaffold out the basic CRUD operations.
+You should ‚ÄúAdd ¬ª Controller‚Äù on the controllers folder and scaffold out the basic CRUD operations.

 ##### Your application should include the following: